 Brides have it good in the Hudson Valley.
 With bridal shops and breathtaking views galore, there are so many ways to plan an unforgettable, and unconventional, wedding.
-When it comes to picking the perfect venue, forgo tradition and embrace the character of the Valley by saying “I do” at one of these Pinterest-worthy barns.
+When it comes to picking the perfect venue, forgo tradition and embrace the character of the region by saying “I do” at one of these Pinterest-worthy barns in and around the Hudson Valley.
 We guarantee it will be love at first sight.

 220 North Road, Milton